‘Progressive’ Orders are Passing Away—the Future Belongs to the Faithful

 Yet, incredibly she insisted: “I still belong to the community called Sinsinawa” Dominicans and “could have left” the Catholic Church, but staying gives her a stronger voice.

-In a rather perverse way, that article does shed light on one of the main reasons for the decline in vocations to the sisterhood, from 180,000 in1965 to fewer than 47,000 today, with more than half of those sisters over the age of 70.
+In a rather perverse way, that article does shed light on one of the main reasons for the decline in vocations to the sisterhood, from 180,000 in 1965 to fewer than 47,000 today, with more than half of those sisters over the age of 70.

 Certainly this decline had many causes, including the trend to smaller Catholic families, increased opportunities for laity to serve the Church, Vatican II’s emphasis on the Universal Call to Holiness, and changing cultural and societal norms.